cms-ml/documentation/content/inference/pytorch.md

 A Graph Attention Network (GAN) is available via Triton in CMSSW, and can be accessed here: https://github.com/cms-sw/cmssw/tree/master/HeterogeneousCore/SonicTriton/test

 ## Training Tips
 - When instantiating a `DataLoader`, `shuffle=True` should be enabled for training data but not for validation and testing data.
 At each training epoch, this will vary the order of data objects in each batch; accordingly, it is not efficient to load the full dataset (in its original ordering) into GPU  memory before training.
 Instead, enable `num_workers>1`; this allows the `DataLoader` to load batches to the GPU as they're prepared.
-Note that this launches muliple processerson the CPU.
+Note that this launches muliple threads on the CPU.
 For more information, see a corresponding [discussion](https://discuss.pytorch.org/t/keras-trains-significantly-faster-than-pytorch-for-simple-network/124303/5) in the PyTorch forum.